CIS Critical Security Controls Navigator

 IG1IG2IG3

-Require MFA for all administrative access accounts, where supported, on all enterprise assets, whether managed on-site or through a third-party provider.
+Require MFA for all administrative access accounts, where supported, on all enterprise assets, whether managed on-site or through a service provider.

 IG1IG2IG3